 * Three of Germany's World Cup triumphs came as West Germany (1954, 1974 and 1990)

 Who is the World Cup's all-time top goalscorer?

 The all-time top scorer in the history of the World Cup is Miroslav Klose, who scored 16 goals for Germany over the course of four tournaments.

 Former Brazil star Ronaldo follows with 15 goals in three tournaments, while Gerd Muller scored 14 in just two tournaments.

-Comparatively, Germany and Bayern Munich forward Thomas Muller has played in just two World Cups, but he has registered 10 goals, making him the only active player with such a tally.
+Comparatively, Germany and Bayern Munich forward Thomas Muller has featured at three World Cups, scoring at only two of those, but has registered 10 goals, making him the only active player with such a tally.

 A list of every player with 10 or more World Cup goals can be seen below.

 Note: Players in bold are still active international players.

 |=6||Jurgen Klinsmann||West Germany/Germany||11||17|

 Germany midfielder Lothar Matthaus holds the record for most World Cup appearances having played in 25 games over a remarkable five tournaments (spanning 20 years).